Nikolaos Plastiras: Military career

 After finishing school in Karditsa, he joined the 5th Infantry Regiment as a volunteer in 1904.
 He fought in the Macedonian Struggle, and participated in the military coup of 1909.
 He entered the NCO School in 1910 and, after being assigned to the rank 2nd lieutenant in 1912, he fought with distinction in the Balkan Wars, where he earned his nickname "The Black Rider".
 He first rose to wider prominence when, as a major, he supported the Movement of National Defence of Eleftherios Venizelos during the First World War.
 He fought with distinction with the Archipelago Division at the battle of Skra-di-Legen and was promoted to lieutenant colonel.
 In 1919, Plastiras commanded the 5/42 Evzone Regiment in the Ukraine, as part of an Allied force aiding the White Army in their ultimately unsuccessful fight against the Red Army.
 His force was then transferred to Smyrna in Asia Minor via Romania.
 After the change in power in Greece (November 1920) and the return of king Constantine, he was the only officer, who had participated in the National Defence movement, who was not dismissed from the army.
 The men of his Regiment warned that they wouldn't fight under another commander.

 During the Greco-Turkish War of 1919-1922, the Turks called Plastiras Kara Biber ("The Black Pepper"), while the 5/42 Regiment of Evzones became known as the Şeytanın Askerleri ("Satan's Army").
 Soon after, at the battle of Sakarya, the Greeks were forced to begin their retreat.

 After the Turkish breakthrough in August 1922, his unit have been ordered to counterattack at Kamelar mountain to regain Greek's positions.
 He didn't try on 13 August, but he did try and failed the following day.
-For this failure he was accused to be responsible for the 4th Greek Infantry Division destruction, supposed to get accusations on a court marshall.
+For this failure he was accused to be responsible for the 4th Greek Infantry Division destruction, supposed to get accusations on a court marshal.
 His unit, 5/42 Evzones Regiment, was among others withdrawing orderly to the coast, fighting off superior Turkish forces and having serious casualties.
-The remnants of the Greek Army made their way to the islands of the Eastern Aegean.
+The remnants of the Hellenic Army made their way to the islands of the Eastern Aegean.